 P.E.T.
 (Pets Eat Too) Community Outreach Program

 We want to ensure that at-risk community members will not have to choose between feeding themselves and feeding their pets.
+This service is available for pets in the following areas: Botetourt, Craig, and Roanoke Counties as well as the cities of Salem and Roanoke and the town of Vinton.

 More people than ever need this service as they struggle to meet their basic expenses during this troubling economic time.
 The PET Outreach Program serves about 500 senior and low-income clients every month.